 Despite its number of competitors, Hawaiian Airlines, even before the launch of its 'Ohana by Hawaiian subsidiary, has a share of the interisland market in excess of 85 percent.
 This is, in no doubt, due to their larger planes and more scheduled flights per day.

-With the bankruptcy of Aloha Airlines in 2008, Hawaiian lost its long-standing equal competitor.
+With the bankruptcy of Aloha Airlines in 2008 and Island Air in 2017, Hawaiian lost its long-standing equal competitors.
 The remaining airlines that serve the inter-island market can only still be considered niche carriers, primarily serving airports which are too small for the Hawaiian Airlines Boeing 717 planes.
 Only time will tell if any of these other airlines will rise to the level of true competitors, or if Hawaiian's subsidiary will force one or more of them out of business.

 As has been shown throughout the USA, true competition helps keep fares much lower than you see in markets where only one airline flies the route.